Ivan Lavrov

 Welcome to my website.

-I am an applied economist with interest in Financial Economics.
-I earned a PhD in Economics from UCLA in June 2025, and as of November 2025 I seek a position in industry.
-I am available for interviews and immediate hire in the US.
+I am an applied economist specializing in empirical finance.
+I seek opportunities to apply my quantitative skills to business and regulatory questions in academic or industry settings.
+I earned a PhD in Economics from UCLA and am available for interviews and immediate employment in the United States.

 Contact me at ilavrov113@gmail.com or LinkedIn.